facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

     ```js
     var config = {
+      startOnLoad: false,
+      flowchart: {
-      startOnLoad: false
+        htmlLabels: false
+      }
     };
     mermaid.initialize(config);
     ```

+    !!! warning "Flowcharts and HTML Labels"
+        It has been noted in our use of [Mermaid][mermaid] that using `htmlLables` with `flowcharts` can be problematic.
+        On some systems it can cause undesirable scaling issues.
+We disable `htmlLabels` in `flowcharts` for now.
+It is left up to the user to find what works best for them.

     We actually output our content into `#!html <pre><code>` elements so that if something goes wrong, the diagram source is rendered as code.
+We could have easily used `#!html <div>` as well, but it was our personal preference to use `#!html <pre><code>`.

     ```py3
     extension_configs = {